apache/airflow/docs/apache-airflow/howto/dynamic-dag-generation.rst

         dynamic_generated_dag()

 The code below will generate a DAG for each config: ``dynamic_generated_dag_config1`` and ``dynamic_generated_dag_config2``.
-Each of them can run separately with related configuration
+Each of them can run separately with related configuration.

+If you do not wish to have DAGs auto-registered, you can disable the behavior by setting ``auto_register=False`` on your DAG.

 .. versionchanged:: 2.4